Spatial and single cell analysis

 ../../_images/f4350c92d4c5e27ab844063c27b0f7ce8798dafe9383906bf2b45492300605f0.png

 Grassp provides functions to calculate enrichments.
-The following useful grassp enrichment function offers two enrichment calculation methods:
+Grassp enrichment function offers two enrichment calculation methods:

 1. Log fold change (lfc) computes the difference between median intensities of the target sample versus all other samples in the same condition, providing a measure of how many times higher or lower protein levels are in the enriched fraction